 Lucky for you (and me), this recipe is super easy.
 It has only a handful of ingredients and the oven does most of the work.
 It takes a few extra minutes to pan-fry each chicken thigh in butter, but this helps bring out the flavors in the spices.
 It makes a huge difference.

-The key players in this particular roasted chicken recipe are the spices (maharajah style curry) and butter.
+The key players in this roasted chicken recipe are the spices (maharajah style curry powder) and butter.
 You know, the good stuff (a.k.a. grass-fed butter).
 These two ingredients transform the humble chicken thigh into a flavorful main course.

 Roast Extra Chicken Thighs For Delicious Leftovers

 The best thing about this recipe is the leftovers.
 The chicken tastes even better the next day.
 Because of this, I like to bake 12 chicken thighs at a time, so I have extra to eat for lunch over the next week.
 They're so good I even eat them cold!